withastro/docs/src/pages/en/guides/publish-to-npm.md

 #### `exports`

-The entry points allowed by Astro to import your component or any of its files.
+The entry points of a package when imported by name.

 ```json
 {